canonical/cloud-init/doc/rtd/topics/bugs.rst

 Ubuntu
 ------

-To report a bug on Ubuntu use the `ubuntu-bug` command to automatically collect the necessary logs and file a bug on Launchpad:
+To report a bug on Ubuntu use the `ubuntu-bug` command on the affected system to automatically collect the necessary logs and file a bug on
+Launchpad:

 .. code-block:: shell-session

   $ ubuntu-bug cloud-init

-If that does not work or is not an option, please collect the logs using the commands above and then report the bug on the `Ubuntu bug tracker`_.
+If that does not work or is not an option, please collect the logs using the commands in the above Collect Logs section and then report the bug on the `Ubuntu bug tracker`_.
 Make sure to attach your collected logs!

 Debian
 ------